 The Directors intend to dispose of these assets when a suitable buyer has been identified and when the Directors believe that the underlying assets have reached their maximum value.

+2013 2012

-Company 2013 £000 2012 £000
+Company 2000 £000

 Financial investments comprise:

-Securities (at fair value through profit or loss) 152 169
+- Securities (at fair value through profit and loss) 152 169

 - Securities (available-for-sale) 13 244

 Total financial investments 165 413

 27. Deferred taxation

 The deferred tax asset comprises: